Code-Institute-Submissions/CI-MS2-Safari-Africa/README.md

 > I would like to thank:
 >
 > - **Bim Williams** and **JoWings** for their continued support and guidance.
-> - **Tim Nelson** for his wealth of knowledge on Leaflet JS and taking the time to walk me through some bugs experienced.
+> - **Tim Nelson** for his wealth of knowledge on Leaflet JS and taking the time to walk me through bugs experienced.
 > - **CI staff** and **Slack Community** for always being on-hand with questions posted and assistance requests.
 > - Everyone that takes part in the Slack calls, specifically from the **#In-It-Together** and **#Study-Group** channels.